fluffyclaret/facebook-canvas-aspnet-sample/README.md

 # Facebook Canvas App Sample using Facebook C# SDK with ASP.NET MVC3
 This sample demonstrates the use of Facebook C# SDK v6 in an ASP.NET MVC3 Facebook Canvas App.

 _Note: The sample does not necessarily demonstrate the best use but rather sample on using Facebook C# SDK on the server side.
-It is highly recommended to use a mixture of both Facebook Javascript SDK and Facebook C# SDK for best performance rather then using your ASP.NET MVC3 app as a proxy to Facebook server._
+It is highly recommended to use a mixture of both Facebook Javascript SDK and Facebook C# SDK for best performance rather than using your ASP.NET MVC3 app as a proxy to Facebook server._

 # Getting started